tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 keys and can act as a man-in-the-middle during the Extended Key Update, then the update cannot restore security unless {{exported}} is used.

-If the mechanism defined in {{exported}} is not used, the attacker can impersonate each endpoint, substitute EKU messages, and maintain control of the communication.
-When the modified Exported Authenticator is used, the CertificateVerify signature is bound to the EKU transcript, so any interference with the EKU messages will be detected and the attack prevented.
+If one of the mechanisms defined in {{exported}} is not used, the attacker can impersonate each endpoint, substitute EKU messages, and maintain control of the communication.
+When Post-handshake Certificate-Based Client Authentication or the modified Exported Authenticator mechanism is used, the authentication messages are bound to the keys established after the EKU.
+Any modification or substitution of EKU messages therefore becomes detectable, preventing this attack.

 If a compromise occurs before the handshake completes, the ephemeral key exchange, client_handshake_traffic_secret, server_handshake_traffic_secret, and the initial